nmeylan/rust-ro/README.md

 Checkout [architectures notes](doc/Architecture.md)

 # Pre-requisite
-- mysql
+- postgresql (rathena db can be converted using pgloader)
-- RO db (loaded via rathena scripts)
+- RO db db/pg.sql

 # Usage
 - All packets for account 2000000 are handle by this project.